 I mentioned that Campbell's Birthday was in November, well his party actually fell on Halloween.
 Of course, the boys were happy to take the opportunity to dress up as Mario and Luigi for trick-or-treating!
 These costumes were so easy to pull together, I just had to make sure I had the correct colour shirts with coordinating hats.

-I hope you enjoyed the article and it gave you some great Mario Bros party ideas!
+I hope you enjoyed the article and it gave you some great Super Mario Birthday party ideas!
 I don't know about you but I get so overwhelmed thinking about everything that has to come together.
 Each time I throw a party, I challenge myself to try something new.
 Like upping my cake decorating or making things ahead of time so I can put more effort into decorating them.
 Those star cookies were a first for me and the icing was a little thick but everyone still loved them.

 Sometimes just getting everything all together is half the battle, isn't it?
 Do you have a favourite themed party that you've put together?
 Tag me @avisualmerriment on Instagram or Facebook, I'd love to see them!